DEBUT ALBUM INCOMING

-For the past 15 years, I’ve been writing music non-stop, and I can’t wait to share it now that I feel ready.
-The debut album will be a multi-tracked project featuring my singing, saxophone, piano, and flute, along with my compositions, arrangements, and lyrics.
-Rick will be featured on bass.
+For the past 15 years, I’ve been writing music non-stop, and I can’t wait to share a selection of the songs now that I feel ready.
+The debut album will be a multi-tracked project featuring my singing, saxophone, piano, and flute, along with my original compositions and lyrics.
+Rick will be featured on bass and Bernie Arai, a brilliant drummer from Vancouver, on drums.

 I’ve taken the time to examine my motives and my mission as an artist while learning to wield the magic of music through traditions, rituals, and the guidance of many mentors.
-Music has always been the facilitator of my emotions—the bringer of joy, sorrow, excitement, grief, contentedness, love.
-Through music, I’ve discovered that no feeling is too great to face, and even the hardest experiences can be held and understood in time.
+Music has always been the facilitator of my emotions—the bringer of joy, excitement, adventure, and the healer of sorrow, grief, frustration.
+Through music, I’ve discovered that no feeling is too great to face, and even the most difficult of experiences can be transformed into something beautiful.

-I’m especially excited to release this album because it includes my own original lyrics, written and developed over formative years—from saxophone lessons in elementary school, to high school festivals, to a chaotic and eye-opening college experience, to COVID times and recovery from trauma.
+I’m especially excited to release this album because it includes my own original lyrics, written and developed over formative years—from saxophone lessons in elementary school, to high school festivals, to a chaotic and eye-opening college experience, coming out, to COVID times and recovery from trauma, and embracing my identity as non-binary.
 These songs reflect how I coped, grew, and changed.

 Donate